Tony00728/AgeSynthGAN_Advanced-Facial-Age-Synthesis-with-StyleGAN2/README.md

 |[IR-SE50 Model](https://drive.google.com/file/d/1KW7bjndL3QG3sxBbZxreGHigcCCpsDgn/view?usp=sharing) | Pretrained IR-SE50 model taken from [TreB1eN](https://github.com/TreB1eN/InsightFace_Pytorch) for use in our ID loss during training.
 |[VGG Age Classifier](https://drive.google.com/file/d/1atzjZm_dJrCmFWCqWlyspSpr3nI6Evsh/view?usp=sharing) | VGG age classifier from DEX and fine-tuned on the FFHQ-Aging dataset for use in our aging loss

-By default, we assume that all auxiliary models are downloaded and saved to the directory `pretrained_models`.
+By default, we assume that all auxiliary models are downloaded and saved to the directory `pretrained_models` and change `configs/path_configs.py`.
-However, you may use your own paths by changing the necessary values in `configs/path_configs.py`.

 ## Training
 ### Preparing your Data